gocd/gocd-ecs-elastic-agent/docs/installation.md

 ## Upgrading

 * Generally the plugin JAR can be replaced with the latest version.
-* **Please note** that plugin verison `7.3.0+` requires additional permissions for the IAM role that allows creating and managing tasks.
+* **Please note** that plugin version `7.3.0+` requires additional permissions for the IAM role that allows creating and managing tasks.
 See https://github.com/gocd/gocd-ecs-elastic-agent/releases/tag/v7.3.0-407 for more details.

 ## Configuration